Welcome to the Central Minnesota Youth Ski Club at Riverside Park in St. Cloud, MN.

 We meet at the Riverside Park warming shelter at 1:45 p.m. to hand out bibs and head outside at 2 p.m.We meet at the Riverside Park Warming shelter, 1725 Kilian Blvd.
 SE, Saint Cloud, MN 56304.
 It is located on the SE side of St. Cloud, across the river from St. Cloud State University.

-Sunday, January 26, 2014 (The Central Minnesota Youth Ski Club does not meet this week, but instead attended the Sons of Norway Barnelopet.)
+Sunday, January 26, 2014 (The Central Minnesota Youth Ski Club does not meet this week, but instead attends the Sons of Norway Barnelopet, a children's nordic fun ski event at Riverside Park.)
+(Weather: 14 degrees F with 25 mph winds making it feel like -5 degrees F)

 Central Minnesota Youth Ski Club Meetings/Lessons: